oscargdd/enhanced-acl-netmod/draft-ietf-netmod-acl-extensions.md

 {{?RFC8340}}.

-In addition to the terms defined in {{!RFC8519}}, this document makes use of the following terms:
+In addition to the terms defined in {{!RFC8519}}, this document makes use of the following term:

+Defined set:
-- Defined set: Refers to reusable description of one or multiple information elements (e.g., IP address, IP prefix, port number, or ICMP type).
+:Refers to reusable description of one or multiple information elements (e.g., IP address, IP prefix, port number, or ICMP type).

 # Problem Statement & Gap Analysis {#ps}